 According to a report by AFP News Agency, a controversy was kicked off in South Korea recently at Seoul-based video game company IMC Games.
 The company reportedly launched a probe into a female employee for supposedly holding "anti-social ideology."
 The accusation came after Twitter users found the female developer, Sung Hye-jin, followed several feminist groups on Twitter and retweeted a post which had a slang term for sexist men.

 Twitter users called on the company to fire her, and called her a "cancer-like creature" that "followed a dirty ideology."
-It apparently was enough that IMC Games CEO Kim Hak-kyu to address the complaints.
+It apparently was enough that IMC Games CEO Kim Hak-kyu addressed the complaints.

 Sung apologized and vowed to unfollow the feminist groups.
 "I am so sorry that my reckless behavior caused such problems," Sung wrote on Twitter.
 Kim also announced that Sung will keep her job but he would "remain endlessly vigilant," against similar instances.